 It highlights the researchers’ own subjectivity and presents a nuanced view of conflict research that goes beyond the ‘messiness’ inherent in the process of research in and on violence.
 It addresses the uncomfortable spaces of conflict research, the potential for violence of research itself and the need for deeper reflection on these issues.

 This powerful book opens up spaces for new conversations about the realities of conflict research.
 These critical self-reflections and honest accounts provide important insights for any scholar or practitioner working in similar environments.

-"At the same time unsettling and empowering.
-A must read for all students and scholars interested in the world ‘out there’."
-Nicolas Lemay-Hebert, University of Birmingham
+“Experiences in Researching Conflict and Violence is both unsettling and empowering at the same time.
+A must read for all students and scholars interested in the world ‘out there'.''
+Nicolas Lemay-Hébert, University of Birmingham

 Althea-Maria Rivas is a Lecturer in the Department of Development Studies at the University of Sussex.
 She is also a Research Associate at the Harriet Tubman Institute at York University.
 Her research interests are race and global politics, gender (in)security and development, humanitarian intervention and post-conflict reconstruction, migration, feminist and postcolonial theory and pedagogy.

 Brendan Ciarán Browne is an Assistant Professor in Conflict Resolution and Research Fellow at the Trinity College Dublin Centre for Post-Conflict Justice.
 His research interests centre on conflict transformation in Northern Ireland and Palestine where he has conducted extensive fieldwork with political representatives, youth and community workers, NGOs and former combatants.

 On conducting unleashing interviews where control means life or death ~ Rose Løvgren;

 Qualitative Research in the Shadow of Violent Conflict ~ Patrick James Christian;

 Vignette 1 - The Play I could not Write ~ Laurel Borisenko